markgw/uh-nlp19/docs/day3/index.md

 **semi-supervised** learning.)

 Train an HMM using the previous labelled data as well as the new raw data.
+This could take a bit of time to run (for me it took 1-2m per iteration).
+The default number of iterations is 3, but, if you have time, you might like to try increasing this
+(using the `max_iterations` kwarg to `train_unsupervised()`)

 Try tagging the earlier example sentences with the new model.

 Also try tagging some new sentences from later in *Radio Planet*: